 - g.
 WEINZELT: have you had enough of beer?
 Then either you quit the Oktoberfest or you come here and allow yourself a glass of wine or sparkling wine.

 - How to survive the Octoberfest part.1

 - How to survive the Octoberfest part.2

 - How to survive the Octoberfest part.4

-This 3-star hotel is in the heart of Munich, just a 3-minute walk from the famous Englischer Garten and 400 metres from the Lehel U-Bahn (underground) [...]
+This modern, 3-star hotel lies in the lively Schwanthalerhöhe district of Munich, a 5-minute walk from the nearest U-Bahn (underground) station and 1 [...]